Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### To complete the sentence, select the appropriate option in the answer area. ... a common platform for deploying objects to a cloud infrastructure and for implementing consistency across the Azure environment
+### [...] a common platform for deploying objects to a cloud infrastructure and for implementing consistency across the Azure environment.

 - [ ] Azure policies provide.
 - [ ] Resource groups provide.